Re-Vegging? What Is, How & When To Re-Veg Weed

-This advanced technique hacks the plant’s biology.
+This advanced technique hacks the plant’s biology as well as the entire cannabis lifecycle.
 It lets you get two—or three—harvests from a single specimen.
-You can also acquire cuttings from particularly prolific ones, even if they’re already flowering.
+You can also acquire cuttings from particularly prolific ones, even if they’re already flowering and get perpetual harvest.
 Sounds great, so how do you do it?

 It’s not a simple process, but the rewards outweigh the risks.
 Join us to learn why and how to re-veg cannabis.